avarananson/python-compiler/README.md

 # nano
-A language that can be both interpreted and compiled to natice assembly, written using python
+A language that can be both interpreted and compiled to native assembly, written using python